metapsy-project/metapsyDocs/content/release/_index.en.md

 ---
 ***

-Once uploaded to a Github repository, databases are officially released from the `master` branch.
+Once uploaded to a Github repository, databases are officially released from the `master`/`main` branch.

 ![](/uploads/releases.png)